shrinidhi04/GoldenGate/workshops/gg/CloudWorkshop_GoldenGate_400.md

 Notes: ~/Desktop/Software/extract.prm has these contents for copying.
 Once the TABLE statements are added, click Create and Run at the bottom of the page.

-Figure A-12:
+Figure E-12:

 ![](images/400/Lab400_image230.png)

-The Administration Server page will refresh when the process is done registering the Extract with the database, and will show that the Extract is up and running (Figure A-13).
+The Administration Server page will refresh when the process is done registering the Extract with the database, and will show that the Extract is up and running (Figure E-13).

-Figure A-13:
+Figure E-13:

 ![](images/400/Lab400_image240.png)

-Lab B: Configure Uni-Directional Replication (Distribution Server)
+Lab F: Configure Uni-Directional Replication (Distribution Server)

 Objective:
 This lab will walk you through how to setup a Path within the Distribution Server.